 No one wants a coffee maker to quit on them just a few months after buying it.
 That is why maintenance is one of the most important factors to consider when purchasing a new machine.

 Part one of proper coffee maker maintenance is basic cleaning.
-That includes taking out the used grounds and such, but it also means washing the different components of your coffee machine.
+That includes disposing of the used grounds and such, but it also means washing the different components of your coffee machine.

-Things to look for that indicate this will be a relatively easy process are “removable components” and “dishwasher safe.”
+Things to look for indicating this will be a relatively straightforward process are “removable components” and “dishwasher safe.”
 You will have to remove and clean the carafe every time you brew your coffee.
-Also, it is a good idea to wash your filter basket and/or permanent filter about as often.
+Also, it is a good idea to wash your filter basket or permanent filter just as often.

-Less frequently, you will want to clean your water tank and give the outside of the machine a good wipe-down.
+You’ll also want to clean your water tank and give the outside of your machine a good wipe-down.
 You don’t have to do this every single day, but don’t wait too long between cleanings; even this keeps your brewer in tip-top shape on the day-to-day.

-Note: Do NOT put a hot glass carafe directly into cold water after pouring out hot coffee or taking it off of a hot plate.
+Note: Do not put a hot glass carafe directly into cold water after pouring out hot coffee or taking it off a hot plate.
 You may shatter it or otherwise compromise the structural integrity of the carafe.
 Let the carafe cool first before rinsing.

-Different from regular cleaning, sometimes (about once a month or so for a daily user) you will need to perform regular upkeep to maintain your machine.
+Unlike regular cleaning, sometimes (about once a month or so for a daily user), you will need to perform routine upkeep to maintain your machine.
 Most importantly, this means you need to descale the brewer.

-Descaling is intended to remove the build-up of minerals from water.
-These minerals are present in both soft and hard water, though those with hard water will need to descale more frequently, as hard water has a greater concentration of those minerals.
+Descaling removes the build-up of minerals from water.
+These minerals are present in soft and hard water, though those with hard water will need to descale more frequently, as hard water has a greater concentration of those minerals.

-Most small coffee machines, like the ones in this article, are not going to come with a fancy-schmancy auto-descaling function, so you will need to do it yourself to keep your brewer running for more than 6-12 months.
+Like the ones in this article, most small coffee machines are not going to come with a fancy-schmancy auto-descaling function, so you will need to do it yourself to keep your brewer running for more than six to 12 months.

 How to Descale a Coffee Machine:

-To descale your machine you can either use a vinegar solution or a proprietary descaler, whichever one suits you.
+To descale your machine, you can either use a vinegar solution or a proprietary descaling solution, whichever one suits you.
 You should do this at least once every three months and preferably after you’ve had your coffee fix that day.

 - Completely dispose of any grounds left in your machine.
 That includes rinsing the permanent filter and possibly the filter basket as well.

-- Completely fill your water chamber with a 1:1 vinegar to water solution (or the recommended amount of descaler)
+- Fill your water chamber with a 1:1 vinegar (or the recommended amount of descaling solution) and water mixture.

-- Run the machine through 2-3 more cycles using ONLY clean water, allowing the machine to rest for a bit in between.
+- Run the machine through two to three more cycles using only clean water, allowing the machine to rest for a bit in between.
 If everything is dishwasher safe, you can also run the components through the washer for good measure.

 Tip: To reduce the frequency you have to descale your machine, simply use filtered or spring water!

 If all of that doesn’t sound like your cup of coffee, try a manual brewer.
-A french press or pour-over will simply need to be cleaned after each use and will not require major upkeep.
+A French press or pour-over will simply need to be cleaned after each use and will not require such intense upkeep.